jona799t/python-hotbit/README.md

 # Python-Hotbit
-A Python package for the crypto currency exchange Hotbit that doesn't require an API Key, making it available to everyone.
+A Python package for the cryptocurrency exchange Hotbit that doesn't require an API Key, making it available to everyone.

 # Discord
 Join click [here](https://discord.gg/FAK6yVQFE3) to join our Discord

 # Documentation
-This package is still at the developement stage which is why not all endpoints are covered.
+This package is still at the development stage which is why not all endpoints are covered.

 ## Auth
 ### Email, Password, 2FA
+For this method the either [Anti-Captcha](https://anti-captcha.com/) or [2Captcha](https://2captcha.com/) is needed
+Please notice the price of login is about **$0.0019** on **Anti-Captcha** and about **$0.0029** on **2Captcha**, as they charge for the captcha solving.
+If you don't want to pay you can use either **Key/Secret** or **Cookie** as the authorization method
 ```python
 import hotbit